 Louise has extensive experience with creative enquiry methodologies in medical education, is trustee for Arts and Health South West and on the steering group for the Royal Society for Public Health (RSPH) Arts, Health and Wellbeing Special Interest Group.
 Her creative enquiry educational work with students has been commended at medical school inspection by the GMC (2009) and published in the Medical Schools Council ‘Celebrating Achievement: The Exceptional Work of UK Medical Schools and Students’ (2013).
 Through her masters and doctoral research the arts have been found an excellent vehicle for student-centred transformative learning, practitioner development and engagement with patient lived experience and student voice.
 She presents and runs workshops in the field of creative enquiry both nationally and internationally and has a website in the field www.creativeenquiry.qmul.ac.uk

-YOUNIE, L. 2013.
-Introducing arts-based inquiry into medical education: ‘Exploring the Creative Arts in Health and Illness’.
-In: MCINTOSH, P. & WARREN, D. (eds.)
+Younie L. Introducing arts-based inquiry into medical education: ‘Exploring the Creative Arts in Health and Illness’.
+In: McIntosh P, Warren D, editors.
 Creativity in the Classroom: Case Studies in Using the Arts in Teaching and Learning in Higher Education.
-Bristol: Intellect Publishers.
+Bristol: Intellect Publishers; 2013.

-YOUNIE, M. L. A. 2013.
+Younie MLA.
 Art in Medical Education: Practice and Dialogue.
-In: V. BATES, BLEAKLEY, A. & GOODMAN, S. (eds.)
+In: V. Bates, Bleakley A, Goodman S, editors.
 Medicine, Health and the Arts; Approaches to the Medical Humanities.
-Abingdon,New York,: Routledge.
+Abingdon,New York,: Routledge; 2013.